social-protocols/social-protocols.github.io/content/research-notes/2024-03-27-questions.md

 ### Scaling Conversations

-- We can possibly use it to make the conversations scale better.
+We can possibly use it to make the conversations scale better.
 For example, suppose the informed agreementProbability on the question is 90%.
 People who see the post also see the question as a note along with the agreement probability (90% agree the official CPI is lower...).
 Many people won't personally go check the CPI data and will assume that the answer is correct, and based on this the informed upvote probability of the post is also 90%.
 Then suppose somebody responds to the question with an actual link to official government CPI data showing CPI has increased, and the informed agreementProbability for the question falls to 10%.
 Now when people see the post, they see the question and the fact that only 10% agree that the official CPI is lower, and as a consequence the informed upvote probability also falls to 10%.

 With this data, we can derive a full Bayesian model of users' joint beliefs about the post and the claim in the question.
 In this particular example, it's easy to extrapolate the $`P(upvote A|disagree B) ≈ 0%`$, and $`P(upvote A|agree B) ≈ 100%`$.
-If new information changes the informed probability $`P(B)`$`, we can use this (using Jeffrey's rule) to update the informed probability of $`P(A)`$`.
+If new information changes the informed probability $`P(B)`$`, we can use this (using Jeffrey's rule) to update the informed probability of $`P(A)`$.

 This completely decouples the conversation about B from the conversation about A. We don't need *anyone* who was in the discussion about B to also vote on A!